Frequently Asked Questions

 - UL 1741-SB listing of bi-directional chargers is not required for participation in a DSGS VPP.

-- Not be participating in a CAISO proxy demand resource (PDR) or reliability demand response resource (RDRR), unless the participant’s customer energy baseline reflects total gross consumption (that is, consumption independent of any energy produced or consumed by behind-the-meter battery storage) consistent with California ISO tariff Section 4.13.4.
+- The participant’s customer energy baseline reflects total gross consumption (that is, consumption independent of any energy produced or consumed by behind-the-meter battery storage) consistent with California ISO tariff Section 4.13.4. or

 If a participant is identified as participating in a conflicting program, the participant’s DSGS provider will be notified, and the participant shall be suspended from participation indefinitely until the conflict is resolved.

-Additional Option 3 VPP Aggregation Requirements:
+Additional Option 4 Load Flexibility VPP Aggregation Requirements:

-- Consist of customer sites located within the same utility service territory.
+- Consist of customer sites located within the same utility service territory

 -